bcosca/fatfree/readme.md

 PHP will let you know which particular version you're running and you should get something that looks similar to this:-

 ```
-PHP 7.4.12 (cli) (built: Nov 30 2020 13:28:43) ( NTS )
+PHP 7.4.21 (cli) (built: Jul 27 2021 15:56:07) ( NTS )
 Copyright (c) The PHP Group
 Zend Engine v3.4.0, Copyright (c) Zend Technologies
     with Xdebug v2.9.8, Copyright (c) 2002-2020, by Derick Rethans
 ```

 Upgrade if necessary and come back here if you've made the jump to PHP 7.4 or a later release.
-Fatfree needs at least PHP 5.6 to function.
+Fatfree needs at least PHP 7.2 to function.
 If you need a hosting service provider, try one of these services:

 * [DreamHost](http://www.dreamhost.com/r.cgi?665472)
 * [Hostek](http://hostek.com/aff.php?aff=364&plat=L)